-Types of Butterflies Worth Knowing
+11 Kinds of Butterflies Worth Knowing

-With long, narrow wings, big silvery spots and a pattern of black lines on orange, the Gulf fritillary is a high-fashion butterfly, looking elegant from any angle.
+With long, narrow wings, big silvery spots and a pattern of black lines on orange, the gulf fritillary is a high-fashion butterfly, looking elegant from any angle.
 Named for the Gulf of Mexico, you can also find it from the Carolinas to California, and it wanders far to the north.
 Gardeners can spruce up their yards and attract this flashy flier by growing its host plant: passion vine.

 North America has many kinds of yellow sulphur butterflies, and this is one of the largest.
 Males are pale yellow all over, while females vary from white to dull orange.
 Cloudless sulphurs are most abundant in the South, but every year in late summer they wander far to the north, fluttering along through all kinds of open country, even reaching Canada.